 How to select the right FRL?

 1. You need to know what flow rate is essential for a process or system.

 2. You need to know the level of filtration that’s required and to what level of dryness?

-3. You need to also consider the pressure requirement to operate downstream equipment and what is the supply pressure.
+3. You need to also consider the pressure required to operate downstream equipment and what is the supply pressure.

-4. Last but not the least, know the degree of lubrication that is required.
+4. Last but not least, know the degree of lubrication that is required.